vill0700/MLOps_G24/reports/README.md

 >
 > Answer:

-using the following command: uv run coverage run --source=src/mlopsg24 -m pytest tests/ , we got a coverage of 30%.
-This is not a lot, and we could write much more if it was for a "real" project, but coverage does not tell the full story.
-The few tests we run are of high quality, testing a lot of things about the API and data.
+Using the following command on our source code: uv run coverage run --source=src/mlopsg24 -m pytest tests/ , we got a coverage of 30%.
+This is not a lot, and we should write much more if it was for a "real" project, but coverage also does not tell the full story, as you can write a lot of bad tests and get 100%, or have very large functions and only test small parts of them.

 ### Question 9